ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 Client visible information (including the IP address), and the Origin name.

 The challenge controls the type of token that the Origin will accept for the given resource.
-As described in {{HTTP-Authentication}}, there are a number of ways in which the token may vary, including:
+As described in {{?HTTP-Authentication=I-D.ietf-privacypass-auth-scheme}}, there are a number of ways in which the token may vary, including:

 - Issuance protocol.
 The token identifies the type of issuance protocol required for producing the token.
 Different issuance protocols have different